Union Jack flag icon Canada flag Canada Ireland flag Ireland

 What to do during a storm

-• If you have to go into a church or are in a church during a storm, enter and leave the building through doors in the sheltered side, closing them behind you.
+• If you need to go into a church or are in a church during a storm, enter and leave the building through doors on the sheltered side, closing them behind you.

 After the storm

-• Do not walk too close to walls, buildings, and trees, as they could have been weakened
+• Try not to walk too close to walls, buildings and trees that could have been weakened, especially if they show signs of damage.

 We’re here to help